PaloAltoNetworks/remod/README.md

 # remod

 remod is a tool to work with local copies of libraries and go modules.
-It provides a cli to manage replacement directives in a file called `go.mod.dev` that can be ignored from VSC.
+It provides a cli to manage replacement directives in a file called `remod.dev` that can be ignored from VSC.
+Remod also uses git attributes to make the changes applied to the `go.mod` file completely transparent.

-remod also provide `remod go args...` to wrap a standard go command and transparently combining the original `go.mod` with the `go.mod.dev`, executing the command, and restoring the original file.

 When you work on projects with various internal libraries that are working closely together, you usually need to have a bit of velocity.
 For example, the Aporeto ci pipelines